MHGray/HackerPlacementStreamGame/DesignDoc.md

 #### Commands
-!hack {node #}: If you are active player hack the numbered node !node {#}: Get info on the specified node, Requirements and Rewards !stats: Display current cr, fvr, scrt, prgm, inf, and items.
+!hack {node #}: If you are active player hack the numbered node !node {node #}: Get info on the specified node, Requirements and Rewards !stats: Display current cr, fvr, scrt, prgm, inf, and items.
 !craft: Displays the list of available crafting options.
 !craft {id}: Craft a particular recipe.